 The list of prescriptions medications covered by [CCO Name] is at: [www.website.com].
 If you are not sure if your medication is on our list, call us to check for you.

+If you need a preapproval for a prescription, we will make a decision within 24 hours.
+If we need more information to make a decision, it can take 72 hours.

 Some medications your provider has prescribed may not be on our list.
 You can ask us to cover it as an exception.
 If you want an exception, tell your provider.
 Our [CCO Name] doctors and pharmacists will review the exception for approval.

 When a request is denied, you will get letter from [CCO Name] .
 The letter will have appeal rights and appeal request form you can use if you disagree with our decision.